 - Are there any other cars you’ve been eyeing for a similar price?

-- Can you outright buy the car, or will you finance?
+- Can you outright buy the car, or will you finance it?

 - If you are financing, will you be able to get a good interest rate?

-Now let’s look at some of the common reason that people decide to do a lease buyout to help you assess if you’re making the right choice:
+Now let’s look at some of the common reasons that people decide to do a lease buyout to help you assess if you’re making the right choice: